 CMS EEG Monitoring Coverage Criteria and Medical Necessity Requirements 2026

 NCD 77 is the National Coverage Determination governing Medicare coverage of electroencephalographic monitoring during surgical procedures involving the cerebral vasculature.
-The Centers for Medicare & Medicaid Services classifies this service under two benefit categories: Diagnostic Tests (other) and Physicians' Services.
+CMS classifies this under two benefit categories: Diagnostic Tests (other) and Physicians' Services.
+That dual classification matters for how you bill — the monitoring component and the interpretation component can fall under different billing paths.

 Coverage Indications at a Glance